PokeSquidDev/Club-Icicle-Client/README.md

 # Club Icicle Client
 README in development.
-Cheers Rocket and Allinol for the base of the client!
+Cheers Random and Allinol for the base of the client!
 ## Current Versions
-0.2.2 (Stable) | 1.0.0.1 (Beta, mostly available by compiling source)
+0.2.2 (Stable) | 1.0.0.1 (Beta)
 ## The Game
 Club Icicle is a CPPS (Club Penguin Private Server) dedicated to having a fresh feel, while still being Nostalgic to those who played in the earlier days.
 Want to be a pizza chef?
 Check out the Pizza Parlor in the plaza!
 Want to be a Ninja?
 The dojo is your place to go!
 Enjoy helping others?
 Get experienced and visit the Tour Booth in the Ski Village!
 The possibilities are practically endless!
 ## The Music